Antony Costa: 2011–present: Return with Blue

-The group represented the United Kingdom at the 2011 Eurovision Song Contest in Düsseldorf, Germany with the song "I Can" coming in 11th place with 100 points.
-Blue released their fourth studio album, Roulette on 25 January 2013 with "Hurt Lovers" as the lead single.
-On 21 February 2013, it was confirmed that the group would be joining The Big Reunion in which six groups from the past reform for a one-off gig including Liberty X, Atomic Kitten and 5ive.
-From May 2013, the group will be touring the UK and Ireland with the other groups in The Big Reunion concert series.
-On 27 March 2013, the group announced they would embark on their first headlining tour later on in the year, their first tour in nearly ten years.
-In April 2016, Antony will join the cast of the musical Save The Last Dance For Me, playing the part of Milton, touring the UK until October 2016.
+The group represented the United Kingdom at the 2011 Eurovision Song Contest in Düsseldorf, Germany, with the song "I Can", coming in 11th place with 100 points.

+Blue released their fourth studio album, Roulette, on 25 January 2013 with "Hurt Lovers" as the lead single.

+On 21 February 2013, it was confirmed that the group would be joining The Big Reunion, in which six groups from the past would re-form for a one-off gig, including Liberty X, Atomic Kitten and 5ive.
+From May 2013, the group planned to tour the UK and Ireland with the other groups in The Big Reunion concert series.

+On 27 March 2013, the group announced they would embark on their first headlining tour later in the year, their first tour in nearly ten years.

+In April 2016, Costa joined the cast of the musical Save The Last Dance For Me, playing the part of Milton, touring the UK until October 2016.

-On 30 November 2021 Blue confirmed they would be going on an arena tour to celebrate their 20th anniversary, it was also confirmed that Atomic Kitten would be supporting them on the tour.
-When interviewed on This Morning the group also confirmed that they were back in the studio recording, a new album is expected to follow along with the tour.
+On 30 November 2021, Blue confirmed they would be going on an arena tour to celebrate their 20th anniversary.
+It was also confirmed that Atomic Kitten would be supporting them on the tour.
+When interviewed on This Morning, the group confirmed that they were back in the studio recording, and that a new album was expected to follow along with the tour.

-On 11 April 2022 the group announced that their sixth studio album Heart & Soul which would be released on 9 September 2022.
-On 20 May the group unveiled the track listing for the album on their social media accounts, following with first single "Haven't Found You Yet".
+On 11 April 2022, the group announced that their sixth studio album, Heart & Soul, would be released on 9 September 2022.
+On 20 May the group unveiled the track listing for the album on their social media accounts, following with the first single, "Haven't Found You Yet".
 On 29 June 2022, the group released the single "Dance with Me", a cover of the 2001 112 single.

+Personal life

+Costa is a lifelong supporter and season ticket-holder of Tottenham Hotspur.